-- 10.1.b Identify a variety of diets (e.g., typical American, Mediterranean, vegetarian, vegan). - 10.2.b Compare and contrast diverse diets (e.g., typical American, Mediterranean, vegetarian, vegan). - 10.3.b Create or modify a personal wellness plan (i.e., goals and action steps based on current guidelines) for healthy eating to meet current and future needs.
+10.1.b Identify a variety of diets (e.g., typical American, Mediterranean, vegetarian, vegan).

-Proper nutrition promotes optimal growth and dental health, prevents high blood pressure, and decreases the risk of chronic diseases, obesity, and osteoporosis.
+10.2.b Compare and contrast diverse diets (e.g., typical American, Mediterranean, vegetarian, vegan).

-Teacher Note: The term "diet" has two meanings: (1) food and drink regularly provided and consumed and (2) to cause to eat and drink sparingly or according to prescribed rules; a regimen of eating and drinking sparingly to reduce one's weight (Merriam-Webster).
-While a nutritious diet may result in weight loss, for the purposes of this learning objective, diets explored should be nutritious in nature (long term) and not for the purpose of losing weight (short term).
+10.3.b Create or modify a personal wellness plan (i.e., goals and action steps based on current guidelines) for healthy eating to meet current and future needs.

-- Diets and food choices are influenced by culture, religion, geographic area, food availability, health concerns, and personal choice. - Typical American diet: The typical eating patterns/diets currently consumed by many in the United States do not align with the dietary guidelines. - o About three-fourths of the population has an eating pattern that is low in vegetables, fruits, dairy, and oils. - o More than half of the population is meeting or exceeding total grain and total protein foods recommendations but are not meeting the recommendations for the subgroups within each of these food groups. - o Most Americans exceed the recommendations for added sugars, saturated fats, and sodium.
+Essential Understandings Essential Knowledge and Skills Proper nutrition promotes optimal growth and dental health, prevents high blood In order to meet these standards, it is expected that pressure, and decreases the risk of chronic diseases, obesity, and osteoporosis. students will Teacher Note: The term "diet" has two meanings: (1) food and drink regularly provided compare and contrast two or more diets for and consumed and (2) to cause to eat and drink sparingly or according to prescribed nutritional content and distinguishing rules; a regimen of eating and drinking sparingly to reduce one's weight (Merriam- components (1.b, 2.b); Webster).
+While a nutritious diet may result in weight loss, for the purposes of this assess current wellness related to proper learning objective, diets explored should be nutritious in nature (long term) and not for nutrition and develop a wellness plan with the purpose of losing weight (short term).
+SMART goals, action steps, monitoring, and • Diets and food choices are influenced by culture, religion, geographic area, food reflection to maintain or improve wellness availability, health concerns, and personal choice.
+(3.b). • Typical American diet: The typical eating patterns/diets currently consumed by many in the United States do not align with the dietary guidelines.
+Additional resources: o About three-fourths of the population has an eating pattern that is low in Health Smart Virginia vegetables, fruits, dairy, and oils.
+EVERFI • More than half of the population is meeting or exceeding total grain and total protein foods recommendations but are not meeting the recommendations for the subgroups within each of these food groups. o Most Americans exceed the recommendations for added sugars, saturated fats, and sodium. o Sixty percent of adults have one or more diet-related chronic diseases, such as